-- 1. Recognize the complex nature of microbial virulence, especially with respect to the multi-faceted interplay between the host immune system and pathogen. - 2.
-Describe (using specific examples) the strategies used by bacterial and viral pathogens that are required for host manifestation of disease (attachment and entry into host tissues, evasion of host immune defenses, multiplication in vivo, dissemination and transmission). - 3.
-Identify strategies of treatment and prevention of host infection (ie. vaccines, antibiotics, antivirals, protective role of normal microbiota) and the ensuing response of the pathogen. - 4.
-Analyze hypothetical case studies using the knowledge gained from objectives 1-3 above. - 5.
-Relate objectives 1-3 above to contemporary research literature in the field of microbial pathogenesis. - 6.
-Research, design and create a comprehensive recorded lecture outlining the history, pathogenesis, current treatment strategies, and unanswered questions of a historic, emerging or re-emerging pathogen.
+- 1. Recognize the complex nature of microbial virulence, especially with respect to the multi-faceted interplay between the host immune system and pathogen - 2.
+Describe (using specific examples from select bacterial pathogens) the strategies used by bacterial pathogens that are required for host manifestation of disease (attachment and entry into host tissues, evasion of host immune defenses, multiplication in vivo, dissemination and transmission) - 3.
+Identify strategies of treatment and prevention of host infection (ie. vaccines, antibiotics, protective role of normal microbiota) and (where applicable) the ensuing response of the pathogen - 4.
+Understand the theory behind various molecular, in vitro, and in vivo techniques used to assess microbial diversity and virulence - 5.
+Analyze case studies and scientific articles using the knowledge gained from objectives 1-4 above.